kubos/kubos-linux-build/README.md

 BuildRoot documentation can be found [**here**](https://buildroot.org/docs.html)

-The generated files will be located in buildroot-2017.02.8/output/images.
+The generated files will be located in buildroot-2019.02.2/output/images.
 They are:

 - uboot.bin   - The U-Boot binary
-- zImage      - The compressed Linux kernel file
+- kernel      - The compressed Linux kernel file
 - {board}.dtb - The Device Tree Binary that Linux uses to configure itself for your board
 - rootfs.tar  - The root file system.
 Contains BusyBox and other libraries

+These files may be further packaged into various system images.
+Specific details are listed in the appropriate [Building Linux for {OBC}](https://docs.kubos.com/latest/deep-dive/index.html#kubos-linux) doc.